The 3 Biggest Benefits of a Daily Routine for Seniors

 It’s also easier to cope with memory and cognitive issues when everything else is known and predictable.

-Even though someone with dementia might not be consciously aware of the routine or even of the passing of time, going through a regular routine will make them feel more grounded and secure.
+Even though someone with dementia might not be consciously aware of the routine or the passing of time, engaging in regular exercise will make them feel more grounded and secure.

 Having a regular daily routine also helps older adults sleep better.

-A study found that doing the same basic activities like eating, dressing, and bathing at the same time every day improves sleep quality.
+A study on sleep issues published on the WebMD platform noted that performing the same basic activities, such as eating, dressing, and bathing, at the same time every day can improve sleep quality.

 Since many older adults have trouble sleeping through the night, creating a regular daily routine is a simple, non-drug way to improve the situation.